huanchihwang/huanchihwang.github.io/content/posts/how-to-run-cryptonets-in-2022.md

 draft: false
 ---

-This is a posty about how to install and run CryptoNets in 2022.
+This is a post about how to install and run CryptoNets in 2022.
 <!--more-->